 #2 – Curieuse Island – Certainly one of the most exotic places to check out in Seychelles

 Why it’s awesome: One of the best spots to take a day trip in Seychelles, Curieuse Island is a really fabulous spot!
 Of course, you’ll probably want to go to meet its most famous residents, the giant tortoises.
 There’s a breeding programme here that enables them to roam around the white sands, just make sure you give them enough space!
 It’s not just the tortoises that make this place interesting though, it was once a leper colony.
 So, there’s a bit of history to the island too.

 What to do there: One of the more unusual landmarks in Seychelles is the leprosarium on the south of the island.
 Explore this to get an idea of what it would have been like to live on this idea hundreds of years ago… Isolated from the entire world!
 One of the most interesting attractions on Seychelles is here too.
 The preserved national monument of the doctor’s house!
 Of course, like many of the Seychelles islands, you can just head to a gorgeous white sand beach if you’re stuck for things to do.
 Curieuse Island has them too!

 #3 – Beau Vallon Beach

-Why it’s awesome: Mahé is the main island in Seychelles, and chances are you’ll end here at some point.
-So, obviously, you’ll want to go to the island’s best beach!
+Why it’s awesome: Mahé is the main island in Seychelles, and chances are you’ll end up here at some point.
+So, obviously, you’ll want to visit Mahé Island’s best beaches!
 Look no further than Beau Vallon.
 This stunning stretch of white sand is a favourite of locals and tourists alike, thanks to the calm turquoise waters which are great for swimming and water sports.
 If you’re travelling with the family, this is a great spot.
 Lifeguards always patrol the beach, and if you’re really lucky, a local might invite you to join their beach BBQ!